Tag Archives

 That smooth George Sullivan swing, circa 1952

 a lefty who had a penchant for aces.
-Poppy would post 5 or 6 over the course of his days, at least two while he lived at Shadow Lake Village, a N.J. retirement community that boasted a par-3 course.
+Poppy would post 5 or 6 over the course of his many golfing days, at least two while he lived at Shadow Lake Village, a N.J. retirement community with a par-3 course.
 I remember going to visit there as a lad, by which time Pop had become a bit dotty.
 He was bragging to me on a hole-in-one he’d just made and I looked over at Gram with circumspection — “No, it’s true,” she exclaimed.
 “He had another one!”… In any case, one time during the late 1980s, my dad and I went back over to Old Orchard; it had been decades and he really got a kick out of going round there again.
 He had caddied there, too.
 Apparently there were several gangland figures whose bags he toted in the 1940s and 50s.
 Good stories were related that day.
 Plus I shot 76 and totally torched the Old Man on his own turf… I would love to have gotten him back down to the Jersey Shore in later years to play Hollywood GC in Deal, which is supposed to be a great old Dick Wilson design, recently restored, and where Pop had been a member in the 1930s.
 Thereafter we’d have scooted west across the Pennsylvania border, on Route 22, to play Saucon Valley, Lehigh’s home club, where my dad hadn’t played since college.
 But we never did find the time.
 File that one under “Regrets”.

 • Nehoiden GC, Wellesley, Mass.: This is the 9-hole, private club across the street from which my family lived for 20-odd years.
 It’s owned by Wellesley College and while it’s nothing stupendous from a design standpoint, it was notorious in the 1970s and ‘80s for having a 10- or 15-year waiting list.
 Why?
 Membership was open to college faculty and staff, to folks who worked for the Town of Wellesley, and it was cheap compared to the swanky clubs all around us (Wellesley CC, Woodland GC, Weston GC, Dedham Golf & Polo, Brae Burn CC).
-So, my dad didn’t gain membership at Nehoiden, and didn’t really play the course at all, for the first several years we lived literally across the street from the 8th green.
-However, I played the course all the time: My friends and I would sneak onto Nehoiden constantly, in addition to playing in the sprinklers there on hot summer nights, looking for golf balls, sledding, playing hockey on the 7th fairway, and generally treating the place like our own personal playground which, from sundown to sun-up half the year, and 24/7 the rest of the year, it was.
-Oddly, when my dad did become a member, in 1980 or so, he
+The first 10 years we lived in the chocolate brown Victorian across the street, my dad didn’t gain membership at Nehoiden.
+He didn’t really play the course at all.
+However, I played the course ALL THE TIME: My friends and I would sneak onto Nehoiden constantly, in addition to playing in the sprinklers there on hot summer nights, looking for golf balls, sledding, playing hockey on the 7th fairway, and generally treating the place like our own personal playground, which, from sundown to sun-up half the year, and 24/7 the rest of the year, it was.

 My ace, recorded at Nehoiden 7.16.90 … The poor man was witness to several but never had one himself.

-started playing a golf course that he hardly knew but his sons knew intimately.
+started playing a golf course that he hardly knew — but his sons knew intimately.

-• Western Gailes, Ayrshire, Scotland: For all his travels, my dad was 60 or so before he ever played any golf in the U.K. My brother Matthew and I sorted that, in 1998, when we arranged a mini-tour of Scotland’s west country: Gleneagles, Turnberry and Machrihanish.
+• Western Gailes, Ayrshire, Scotland: For all his travels, my dad was 60 or so before he ever played golf in the U.K. My brother Matthew and I sorted that, in 1998, when we arranged a mini-tour of Scotland’s west country: Gleneagles, Turnberry and Machrihanish.
 However, our very first game took place at Western Gailes, and it stands out for me because 1) it really was an eye-opener for the man, walking and playing amidst the dunes as opposed to watching them on TV during the British Open; and 2) my dad, for all his wonderful traits, was one of the slowest men on earth.
 I’m not talking a slow golfer,

 Stalking a putt at Machrihanish in the late 1990s.

 • Lahinch GC, County Clare, Ireland: In retrospect, the timing on this trip couldn’t have been much better.
 In 2008 my dad was 71 and, so far as we knew, in pretty good nick.
 But even in fair health he’d arrived at the stage of life where walking four rounds in 4 days was too much.
 And little did we know that in less than three years, he’d be gone.
-So, this trip to Ireland really was a godsend and we made the most of it (see video capsule from that trip below).
-The round at Lahinch was our first, the one we played fresh off the plane, in brilliant sunshine and 70-degree weather, with rented clubs (my brother’s had been misplaced by the airline), around one of the peerless links on God’s green earth.
-It’s not fair to single out Lahinch at the expense of our rounds at Doonbeg, Ballybunion and Tralee; they were lovely all three and we even wangled a cart for dad at the latter.
+So, this trip to Ireland was a godsend and we made the most of it (see video capsule from that trip below).
+The round at Lahinch was our first, the one we played fresh off the plane, in brilliant sunshine and 70-degree weather, with one set of rented clubs (my brother’s had been misplaced by the airline), around one of the peerless links on God’s green earth.
+It’s not fair to single out Lahinch at the expense of our rounds at Doonbeg, Ballybunion and Tralee; they were lovely all four and we even wangled a buggy for dad at the latter.
 Indeed, the day before he had been able to walk only 14 holes of Round III, at Ballybunion.
 We met him that day back at the clubhouse where he was chatting up a group of fellow Americans in the bar, pint in hand, grinning ear to ear.
 “This Guinness is really pretty good,” he said.
 My God, Dad: How old are you?
-You’re just figuring this out?
-Not much of a drinker, my dad.
+You’re just figuring this out? … Not much of a drinker, my dad.

 I remember asking him once — when I was quite grown-up, working in the golf business, and ever more curious about courses, design and travel — exactly where he had played his golf when we’d all lived in northern New Jersey.
-This would have been the early 1970s, before we moved to Greater Boston, when he was still in his golfing prime (30-35 years old) but when I, his eldest son, was too young to have played with him.
+This would have been the early 1970s, before we moved to Greater Boston, when he was still in his golfing prime (30-35 years old) but when I, his eldest son, was too young to play with him.

 “Oh, I didn’t play much of anywhere really.”